halkutkar/android-tools/README.md

 5. **Make API Request**
    - Click "🚀 Make API Request" (uses current GUI settings)
+   - Or click "📋 Export as cURL" to generate a command for terminal use
    - Watch the progress bar during the request
    - View results in the tabbed interface